|Isle of Pines coral reef is stunning.|

-The ship needed to refuel and gather provisions for the upcoming journey consisting of 9368 km, 5817 miles, 5055 nautical miles in order to sail to Seattle by May 15.
-We boarded the ship one week ago today and the time is flying by more quickly than we’d expected.
+The ship needed to refuel and gather provisions for the upcoming journey consisting of 9368 km, 5817 miles, 5055 nautical miles to sail to Seattle by May 15.
+We boarded the ship one week ago today, and the time is flying by more quickly than we’d expected.

-The ease of life aboard ship along with a pleasant routine we tend to embrace within the first few days, the days almost pass in a blur.
-We probably don’t spend more than nine hours a day in our cabin, sleeping, showering and dressing for the day and then for the evening.
+The ease of life aboard a ship, along with a pleasant routine we tend to embrace within the first few days, days almost pass in a blur.
+We probably don’t spend more than nine hours a day in our cabin, sleeping, showering, dressing for the day, and then for the evening.

 |There were lots of trinkets for sale in New Caledonia.|

-After 18 cruises in similarly sized cabins (this is the smallest to date) we’ve managed to make the most of it in keeping the space tidy, organized and free of clutter.
-On this particular cruise, we have a phenomenal cabin steward who’s efforts include consistency and organizational skills similar to our own.
+After 18 cruises in similarly sized cabins (this is the smallest to date), we’ve managed to make the most of it in keeping the space tidy, organized, and free of clutter.
+In addition, we have a phenomenal cabin steward on this particular cruise whose efforts include consistency and organizational skills similar to our own.

-Each morning as soon as we depart for breakfast she cleans our cabin to perfection.
-By the time we return to get our laptops to head to the Diamond Lounge to prepare the day’s post, every last item is completed with nary a wrinkle or item out of order.
+Each morning as soon as we depart for breakfast, she cleans our cabin to perfection.
+Then, when we return to get our laptops to head to the Diamond Lounge to prepare the day’s post, every last item is completed with nary a wrinkle or item out of order.

 As we’ve recounted the details of our four-month stay in Fiji on two islands, from September 8, 2015, to January 4, 2016, we giggled over our varied experiences during that period.